This article describes some notes about MIPS with a focus on the ELF object file format, GCC, binutils, and LLVM/Clang.

 REL for relocatable files while n64 uses RELA.
 The little-endian n64 ABI

-messed up the r_info
+messed up the r_info field in relocations.

 The n64 ABI can pack up to 3 relocations with the same offset into

-one record (r_type, r_type2, r_type3
+one record (r_type, r_type2, r_type3).
+This is primarily

 for $gp setup

-R_MIPS_GPREL16 + R_MIPS_SUB + R_MIPS_{HI,LO}16
+R_MIPS_GPREL16 + R_MIPS_SUB + R_MIPS_{HI,LO}16.

 Different calculation when the referenced symbol is local/external